WBeniash/PowerBI-tasks/Tasks.md

  2. Create a Bar chart for Average Shipping Costs by Ship Mode measure(%), add Year and Market feature
  3. Create a Bar  chart that shows  Average of Sales by Market, add any filters you want
  4. Create a chart that represents Sum of sales by Region
+ 5. Add 1-2 charts by your choice

-Task 7: Create Dashboards
+Task 4: Create Dashboards
   Combine multiple report pages into a dashboard.

-Task 8: Save your report and share it in a Github repository
+Task 5: Save your report and share it in a Github repository